happyuc-project/webu.py/docs/webu.huc.rst

     * Delegates to ``eth_uninstallFilter`` RPC Method.

     Uninstalls the filter specified by the given ``filter_id``.
-Returns boolean as to whether the filter was successfully uninstalled.
+Returns boolean as to whhuc the filter was successfully uninstalled.

     .. code-block:: python